-LAWA has a liquefied natural gas (LNG)/compressed natural gas (CNG) facility located on airport property to service LAWA vehicles.
-There is also a public retail station owned and operated by Clean Energy on the southeast corner of Aviation Boulevard and 104th Street that sells CNG and hydrogen fuels.
+LAWA has a private liquefied natural gas (LNG)/compressed natural gas (CNG) facility located on the west side of the airport property to service LAWA vehicles.
+In 1996 Clean Energy opened LAWA's first public fueling station which is located at 10400 Aviation Blvd, Los Angeles.
+This site also provides publicly accessible hydrogen fueling.
+This station has six dispensers and provides CNG at both 3,000 psi and 3,600 psi.
 In early 2013, Clean Energy completed building a second CNG station at 9601 Aviation Boulevard, one block north of Century Boulevard.
-The new station is a \$3 million private-sector investment.
+This station was a \$3 million privatesector investment.
 Clean Energy owns and operates the station under a long-term property lease with Hertz.
-The new Clean Energy CNG station is the largest capacity public-access CNG station in the U.S and is capable of fueling up to six full-size transit buses or 10 light-duty vehicles, simultaneously.
-This new station is designed to have better lighting and faster fueling.
-It is estimated that the fuel flow of the new dispensers is twice as fast as those at existing stations.
-The combined CNG capacity for both Clean Energy stations will be 3,500+ gallons per hour.
+This Clean Energy CNG station is the largest capacity publicaccess CNG station in the U.S, and is capable of fueling up to six full-size transit buses or 10 light-duty vehicles, simultaneously.